OSHA’s Top 10 Violations for 2019

 Violation #10: Eye and Face Protection

-According to Kapust, this is the first year that this violation “Personal Protective and Lifesaving Equipment - Eye and Face Protection” has made the list, with over 1,500 violations.
+2018 was the first year that this violation “Personal Protective and Lifesaving Equipment - Eye and Face Protection” made the list, and it’s returned again in 2019, with over 1,400 violations.
 OSHA standard 1926.102 requires that employers ensure that their employee use appropriate eye or face protection when exposed to eye or face hazards from flying particles, molten metal, liquid chemicals, acids or caustic liquids, chemical gases or vapors, or potentially injurious light radiation.
-Kapust says that these violations often involve the wearer using prescription lenses in addition to PPE, leading to obscured views.
+Kapust has said that these violations often involve the wearer using prescription lenses in addition to PPE, leading to obscured views.

-Clarion has the labels, signs and tags that can help your warnings to get noticed and heeded.
-We also offer complementary services like label and sign assessments, as well as risk assessments.
+Clarion Safety has the labels, signs and tags that can help your warnings to get noticed and heeded.
+We also offer easy, online custom product designer tools – allowing you to create custom safety labels and custom safety signs in three simple steps.
+And, we offer complementary services like label and sign assessments, as well as risk assessments.
 Contact us today to learn more!